MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 1. Go to **Admin** > **Connections**.

-1. Select **Add connection** and choose **Azure Synapse Analytics** or click the **Set up** on the **Azure Synapse Analytics** tile to configure the connection.
+1. Select **Add connection** and choose **Azure Synapse Analytics** or select the **Set up** on the **Azure Synapse Analytics** tile to configure the connection.

 1. Give your connection a recognizable name in the Display name field.
 The name and the type of the connection describes this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

-1. Select or search for the subscription you want the Customer Insights data use in.
-As soon as a subscription is selected, you can also select Workspace, Storage account and Container.
+1. Select or search for the subscription you want to use the Customer Insights data in.
+As soon as a subscription is selected, you can also select **Workspace**, **Storage account**, and **Container**.

 1. Select **Save** to save the connection.

 ### Configure an export

 You can configure this export if you have access to a connection of this type.
-For more information, see [Permissions needed to configure an export](export-destinations.md#set-up-a-new-export).
+For more information, see [permissions needed to configure an export](export-destinations.md#set-up-a-new-export).

 1. Go to **Data** > **Exports**.